Joshkaki00/My-First-Portfolio/README.md

 # My-First-Portfolio
 This is my first portfolio.
-Please be kind.
+All of the information will be in the portfolio itself.
+Please be kind!